 Applicable for all students:

 Students are responsible for the conduct of, including damages done by, his/her guest whether or not the guest is invited.
-A student may be held judicially accountable for the actions/damages of his/her guest.
+A student may be held accountable through the student conduct process for the actions/damages of his/her guest.

 - Advance permission must be given by all roommates residing in a room or apartment prior to a guest staying overnight.